nicolebegnoche/databases-and-data-analysis/README.md

 #### Spreadsheet Analysis
 > Some examples of using Excel to visualize data to help myself, friends, and family make decisions like by evaluating the cost/value of computers or choosing between mortgage offers

+Notes:  file locations are relative from root folder